The NHS Long Term Plan sets out the priorities for expanding children and young people’s mental health services.

 Since publishing our first version in December 2015, we have been required by NHS England to produce an annual refresh.
 You can find these reports below:

-The Medway Local Transformation Plan (LTP) 2015 to 2016 and 2020 to 2021 sets out our shared commitment and priorities towards achieving a brighter future for children and young people and their emotional, mental health and wellbeing, regardless of their circumstances.
+The Medway Local Transformation Plan for Children and Young People's Mental Health and Wellbeing 2015 to 2016 and 2020 to 2021 sets out our shared commitment and priorities towards achieving a brighter future for children and young people and their emotional, mental health and wellbeing, regardless of their circumstances.

 The aims include: